METRO Magazine Logo

 Through her 36-year career, Cline has mentored many emerging leaders, both men and women, through local and national organizations.
 She has served twice as president of the Community Transportation Association of America (CTAA) and once as president of the National Rural Transit Assistance Program (RTAP).

-"I continue to see women attain significant leadership roles," she says.
+"I continue to see women attain significant leadership roles," she said.
 "Recognition of these achievements has come a long way.
-For myself and many others, participation and leadership in national panels, associations and organizations lift the level of female recognition."
+For myself and many others, participation and leadership in national panels, associations, and organizations lift the level of female recognition."

-Mentorship, she adds, has been essential to her own success.
-"A good leader is always willing to help," Cline says.
+Mentorship, she added, has been essential to her own success.
+"A good leader is always willing to help," said Cline.
 "I've been well mentored, and I'm currently passing along what I've learned to young women in transportation."

 After more than three decades, Cline remains energized by Prairie Hills Transit's mission.
 Her vision continues to shape the future of mobility in western South Dakota.

-"If you love what you do and you make a difference," she says, "you've chosen a great career."
+"If you love what you do and you make a difference," she said, "you've chosen a great career."

 Subscribe to Our Newsletter